Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Simulations

 \subsection{Objectives and Configuration}

 We examine through simulations the empirical computational and statistical performance of the SCM estimator $\widehat{\btheta}_{*,SCM}$ in equation \eqref{eq:one-step}.
 Unless otherwise specified, we use cubic polynomial basis expansions to approximate the functional form of $\beta_u(t)$, $t\in \mathcal{P}_j$.
 We show in various settings how the SCM estimator achieves nominal coverage of both scalar and functional parameters similar to NDA and clear computational superiority over NDA.
 We demonstrate how analyses previously infeasible are rendered not only possible but computationally efficient through our approach.
 All simulations are conducted using \verb|R| on a Linux server.
 Run times are computed for both parallelization schemas in Figure \ref{fig:parallel_schema}.
 For ease of notation, we suppress $u$ in the subscripts for all $\gamma_{j,ud}$ when $q=1$.
-An additional simulation setting is considered in the web supporting information for the linear model when the functional form is misspecified by the basis approximation.